lcn2/polite.english.words/README.md

 ## Q: What is a polite word?

-**A**: Polite is defined in some dictionaries define polite as "`having or showing behavior that is respectful and considerate of others`".
+**A**: Polite is defined in some dictionaries as "`having or showing behavior that is respectful and considerate of others`".

 A polite word is a word that one might use while being polite.